Timthreetwelve/WUView/WUView/ReadMe.txt

 Save to a File
 ==============
 You may save the details for all updates that haven't been excluded to a text file by selecting Save Details to Text File from the File menu.
+You can also gave the grid data to a CSV file.

 Other Options
 =============
 There are other menu options to change the zoom level of the window, choose another font, show grid lines and alternate row shading.
+It is also possible to open the Windows Event Log and Windows Update from the File menu.

 Notices and License